tdivis/jsonrpclib/README.rst

 * It is now possible to use the dispatch_method argument while extending the SimpleJSONRPCDispatcher, to use a custom dispatcher.
   This allows to use this package by Pelix Remote Services.
+* It can use thread pools to control the number of threads spawned to handle notification requests and clients connexions.
 * The modifications added in other forks of this project have been added:

   * From https://github.com/drdaeman/jsonrpclib: